 Vitamin B3 is brilliant for eco-effective formulations because it's naturally water-soluble, stable, and inexpensive to produce through fermentation.
 5-10% niacinamide addresses hyperpigmentation, reduces sebum production, improves barrier function, and has anti-inflammatory properties.
 It plays well with other actives (including vitamin C, despite what old formulation advice claimed) and works for all skin types.

-The Inkey List Niacinamide ($11 for 1 oz, 10% concentration) and Good Molecules Niacinamide Serum ($6 for 1 oz, 10% concentration) are manufactured using sustainable practices and deliver the same results as prestige options at 1/15th the cost.
+The Inkey List Niacinamide (around $11 for 1 oz, 10% concentration) and Good Molecules Niacinamide Serum (around $6 for 1 oz, 10% concentration) are manufactured using sustainable practices and deliver the same results as prestige options at 1/15th the cost.
 The texture is lightweight, absorbs in 30-60 seconds, and layers beautifully under makeup.

 One minor complaint: at 10% concentration, some people experience temporary flushing, especially when first introducing it.
 Start with 5% if you're sensitive, or use it at night only for the first two weeks.